GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

       In this example, we’ve initialized a variable `s` to **0** in `BEGIN` (variables you define do not need a dollar sign).
 Then, for each record we increment s by the length of the feature.
 At the end of the records, we print this sum `s` divided by the number of records `NR` , giving the mean.

 * `awk` makes it easy to convert between bioinformatics files like BED and GTF.
-For example, we could generate a three-column BED file from ***Mus_muscu‐ lus.GRCm38.75_chr1.gtf*** as follows:
+For example, we could generate a three-column BED file from ***Mus_muscu‐lus.GRCm38.75_chr1.gtf*** as follows:

 ```bash
 $ awk '!/^#/ { print $1 "\t" $4-1 "\t" $5}' Mus_musculus.GRCm38.75_chr1.gtf | head -n 3